 Looking at hosted virtual desktop providers, for almost every provider the pricing model is the same.
 You buy a seat, then you outfit the seat with the ancillary parts and pieces needed to actually make the desktop work.
 The typical seat itemization would include:

 - RMM (Remote Monitoring and Management) – this is a tool used to manage desktops.
 In our case, we use N-Able.
 However, we also allow customers to bring their own solutions to the table and re-use them in our cloud.

 - Anti-Virus – In today’s environment you had better protect those devices.
 We utilize Trend AV or allow our customers to bring their own solutions.

 - Operating System – Pretty straightforward.
 Again, if customers have their own Office 365 OS they can bring that along.

 - Patching – This is not a requirement, but more and more clients are asking us to apply Windows, 3rd party and AV patches/updates.
 We think this is great move because there is ZERO value to the business handling this exercise and you are paying an IT professional WAY too much for such a mundane chore.
 Not to mention we’ve never found anyone in IT that wakes up thinking, “I can’t wait to patch my desktops today.”
 (If this is you, put down the whitepaper and call someone for help!)

 - So, how does a typical DaaS solution compare to Workspaces?

 Interested in a Demo?

-Contact us today to schedule your demo and see for yourself why Evolve IP Workspaces is a far superior solution for Virtual Desktops.
+Contact us today to schedule your demo and see for yourself why Evolve IP Workspaces as a DaaS provider is a far superior solution for Virtual Desktops.